Maugeais/pyEDSD/Readme.md

             number of points to be added to the training set, chosen near the decision function

+        processes : int, optional (default = 1)

+            if processes > 1, then the commputation is paralellized, and the SVC is updated only after "processes" points on the boundary have been found

         params* : all the parameters of an SVC (cf . sklearn.svm.SVC)

     Returns :